rosariorussell/serverless-with-react/README.md

   * Make a containers folder for the various pages/components
     * Create a Home.js component with Home.css styling
     * Handle 404s with a NotFound.js container and add as a last option in the Routes file
-  * Configure AWS Amplify to allow our React app to talk to the AWS backend
+  * Add AWS Amplify to the main index.js file to allow our React app to talk to the AWS backend
     * Create a config file with all the AWS resources used
 ### BUILDING A REACT APP
-  * Create a login page
-    * Login with AWS Cognito
+  * Create a login page and login with AWS Cognito
-    * Add the session to the state
+  * Add the session to the state on the App.js
+    * Pass the session authentication state as props to the routes
+    * Use a ternary operator and React fragment for the navbar components
   * Load the state from the session
+    * Check if authenticated within the componentDidMount lifecycle
+    * Add isAuthenticating boolean toggle to app state and render app after state is updated
   * Clear the session on logout
   * Redirect on login and logout
+    * withRouter, this.props.history.push("'")
   * Give feedback while logging in
+    * Add isLoading boolean toggle to login container
+    * Create a loader button that displays information to the user while waiting to complete task
   * Create a signup page
     * Create the signup form
     * Signup with AWS Cognito